- Personal Data We Collect

 Services Communications.
 We use data we collect to deliver and personalize our communications with you.
 For example, we may contact you by email or other means to notify you of changes in information and updates to the Services or to our picoCTF Privacy Statement.

 Marketing and event communication: We use personal data to deliver informational, marketing, and event communications to you across various platforms, such as email, direct mail, social media, and online via the Services.
 We also may send you invitations to events relating to the Services that occur nearby you, based on your address.

 If we send you a marketing email, it will include instructions on how to opt out of receiving these emails in the future.
 We also maintain email preference centers for you to manage your information and marketing preferences.
 For information about managing email subscriptions and promotional communications, please visit the Your Rights Regarding Your Personal Data section of this privacy statement.
 Please remember that even if you opt out of receiving marketing emails, we may still send you important Services information related to your accounts and subscriptions.

-We may use de-identified aggregate or other statistical information about you (which could include demographic data about you, such as your location, grade level and, if you provide it, your gender identity) for various purposes such as assessing the breadth of use of picoCTF.
+Impact Assessment.
+We may use de-identified aggregate or other statistical information about you (which could include demographic data about you, such as your location, grade level and, if you provide it, your gender identity and/or racial/ethnic identity) for various purposes such as assessing the breadth of use of picoCTF.

 How We Share Personal Data

 We may share the Personal Data of individuals under the age of 18 (“minors”) with the parent or guardian who consented to the minor’s participation in the Services.
 If you are participating in the Services as part of an educational or learning program, we may share your Personal Data with your teachers, administrators, supervising parties, and the affiliated school or organization of the educational or learning program in which you are participating.